-In 2019, the Spring Festival (Chinese Lunar New Year) takes places on February 5 and as usual, lasts one week long.
+In 2019, the Spring Festival (Chinese Lunar New Year) takes place on February 5 and as usual, lasts one week long.
 Are you looking for Chinese cities that produce the most genuine and festive atmosphere?
 I picked seven based on both surveys and my own experience.
 Join the mob and enjoy the festivity!

-Beyond a shadow of doubt, nothing beats the original.
-Beijing is at its best during Spring Festival: city got decorated up, red lanterns bloom in the city like nothing you've ever seen.
-One of the highlights that I highly recommend is temple fairs, where display different themes and have cultural products for sale.
-Moreover, there will be heaps of local snacks tease your taste buds along with fascinating parades of folks in traditional costumes feast your eyes!
-So do not miss out this opportunity to get a real taste of the Chinese New Year.
-I would suggest the following temple fairs to go: Badachu, Ditan, Longtan, Dongyue and Hongluo.
+Beyond a shadow of a doubt, nothing beats the original.
+Beijing is at its best during Spring Festival: the city got decorated up, and red lanterns bloom in the city like nothing you've ever seen.
+One of the highlights that I highly recommend is temple fairs, which display different themes and have cultural products for sale.
+Moreover, there will be heaps of local snacks to tease your taste buds along with fascinating parades of folks in traditional costumes to feast your eyes!
+So do not miss out on this opportunity to get a real taste of the Chinese New Year.
+I would suggest the following temple fairs to go: Badachu, Ditan, Longtan, Dongyue, and Hongluo.

 Beijing maintains the top choice when it comes to celebrating the Spring Festival.

 Happen to be in Hong Kong during the Spring Festival?
 Congratulations!
-You will be able to witness lots of memorable activities: the grandeur International Chinese New Year Night Parade which has become a signature event ever since held in 1996, the blazing fireworks display with the daily Symphony of Lights at Victoria Harbor on the second day, the exciting horse racing on the third day, etc..
-Let alone lively performance of lion dance and restaurant specialty exclusively for the holiday!
+You will be able to witness lots of memorable activities: the grandeur International Chinese New Year Night Parade which has become a signature event ever since held in 1996, the blazing fireworks display with the daily Symphony of Lights at Victoria Harbor on the second day, the exciting horse racing on the third day, etc. Let alone a lively performance of lion dance and restaurant specialty exclusively for the holiday!
 In addition, undeniable promotions and discounts in malls help spice up the holiday spirit.
 So, why not?

-Victoria Harbor witnesses the amazing fireworks display of Spring Festival every year.
+Victoria Harbor witnesses the amazing fireworks display of the Spring Festival every year.
 (Photo: Odynovo (formerly Odyssey) guest Gary Ruppert)

 Yu Garden is a hub for all kinds of things to do over the Spring Festival.